FAQs

 A: By avoiding concrete and reducing construction time an enormous amount of carbon is saved.
 Savings continue with the super high efficiency flash charging power system.
 Finally, over the 100 year service life of the rails, future maintenance and repairs carbon is saved.

-A: The on/off rail technology has the ULRV riding on steel wheels on a steel track while the 'tire' rotates with the steel wheel but not touching the ground.
-It hoers over a 'trough' that is about 1/2" below the tire.
-When the track comes to a major intersection the trough gets shallower and the tire takes over from the wheel as the track disappears.
+A: The on/off rail technology has the ULRV riding on steel wheels on a steel track while the traction wheel rotates with the steel wheel but not touching the ground.
+It hovers over a ‘trough’ that is about 1/2″ below the tire.
+When the track comes to a major intersection the trough gets shallower and the traction wheeltakes over from the rail wheel as the track disappears.

 A: See Q9 answer above.

 A: Existing pantograph and third rail systems fit the grid now.
 But at the cost of needing a pantograph or third rail which costs years and billions.
-The move to electric buses is the grid issue.
-Electric buses use batteries that store electricity electro chemically.
 Batteries need time to be charged and they take time to discharge.
 However, charging a fleet becomes a load on the grid that is not manageable with existing infrastructure.

 Flash charging uses ultra capacitors which are an electromechanical device.
 Capacitors can accept a charge instantly.
 By flash charging, our vehicles use the energy all day, and during the day like a pantograph powered vehicle, but without the pantograph.
 Because they can accept a charge instantly, we capture 100% of the braking energy.
-Batteries can't do that.
-So a flash charged ULRV requires much less energy to get station to station than an ebus.
-Even when compared to an LRT, ULRV's are more efficient due to significantly lower vehicle weight per passenger.
+Even when compared to an LRT, ULRV’s are more efficient due to significantly lower vehicle weight per passenger.

-A: ULRT's in their simplest form can operate in place of a regular bus but on tracks for the smooth fast and comfortable experience that drives a good portion of ridership.
+A: ULRVs in their simplest form can operate on existing infrastructure but on tracks for the smooth fast and comfortable experience that drives a good portion of ridership.
 With a phased in project the timing can go:

 Phase 1 – Within 2 years of go ahead: Lay rails, install flash chargers and stop platforms.